Diana Davis Spencer Foundation - Funder Overview

 1. Entrepreneurial Leadership and Vision CEO Abby Spencer Moffat states: "We are always looking for entrepreneurs, people with a variety of skill sets and a vision for success."
 The foundation values leaders who "think out of the box" and demonstrate innovative approaches.
 As Moffat notes: "We bring an entrepreneurial mindset to everything we do...We dream big.
 And we believe the impossible can be done."

 2. Partnership Mindset The foundation seeks collaborative relationships, not transactional funding.
 Moffat explains: "We don't just write a check...we are partners.
 We lock arms with our grantees to help them grow and develop."
-Organizations should be open to receiving "human resource support, development, marketing and communications and strategy" as "full-service consultants incubating successful models."
+Organisations should be open to receiving "human resource support, development, marketing and communications and strategy" as "full-service consultants incubating successful models."

-3. Alignment with American Founding Values Diana Davis Spencer emphasizes: "We support organizations that forward our nation's founding principles."
+3. Alignment with American Founding Values Diana Davis Spencer emphasises: "We support organizations that forward our nation's founding principles."
 Use language around freedom, individual responsibility, limited government, free enterprise, and self-reliance.
 The foundation believes in "providing people with tools to take charge of their own lives."

 4. Evidence-Based, Scalable Solutions The foundation supports "organizations that pioneer innovative new approaches to educational challenges" and helps grantees "think through what that entails, test their programs and analyze opportunities for growth."
 Demonstrate measurable outcomes and potential for expansion.